MadLittleMods/zig-neural-networks/README.md

 Zig.

-To add some buzzword details, it's a multi-layer perceptron (MLP) with backpropagation (reverse-mode automatic differentiation) and stochastic gradient descent (SGD).
+To add some buzzword details, it's a multi-layer perceptron (MLP) with backpropagation and stochastic gradient descent (SGD).

-This is heavily inspired by my [first neural network implementation](https://github.com/MadLittleMods/zig-ocr-neural-network) which was heavily based on [Sebastian Lague's video](https://www.youtube.com/watch?v=hfMk-kjRv4c) and now this implementation makes things a bit simpler to understand by following the pattern from [Omar Aflak's (The Independent Code) video](https://www.youtube.com/watch?v=pauPCy_s0Ok) where layers just have `forward(...)`/`backward(...)` methods and the activations are just another layer in the network (reverse-mode automatic differentiation).
+This is heavily inspired by my [first neural network implementation](https://github.com/MadLittleMods/zig-ocr-neural-network) which was heavily based on [Sebastian Lague's video](https://www.youtube.com/watch?v=hfMk-kjRv4c) and now this implementation makes things a bit simpler to understand (at least math-wise) by following the pattern from [Omar Aflak's (The Independent Code) video](https://www.youtube.com/watch?v=pauPCy_s0Ok) where layers just have `forward(...)`/`backward(...)` methods and the activations are just another layer in the network.
 See the [*developer notes*](./dev-notes.md) for more details.

+TODO: Is this reverse-mode automatic differentiation?

 ## Usage